 Air conditioning is indeed a necessity today in most homes in North America.
 Home air conditioners regulate both high temperatures and humidity.
 A split air conditioner is a type of air conditioner that works by blowing cold air from units mounted on your wall.

-A residential split air conditioner has two separate parts which gives it its name.
+A residential split air conditioner has two separate parts, which gives it its name.
 It has an outdoor unit and an indoor unit.
-The outdoor unit consists of the compressor and the condenser coils while the indoor unit has the blower and the evaporator coils.
-This is most popular central air conditioning unit.
-One reason why it’s split is because it keeps the cool inside and the hot outside.
+The outdoor unit consists of the compressor and the condenser coils, while the indoor unit has the blower and the evaporator coils.
+The split AC is the most popular central air conditioning unit.
+One reason why it’s split is that it keeps the cool inside and the hot outside.

 Here’s how a split air conditioner works:

 - A refrigerant will be pressurized in the compressor which will also cause the gas’ heat to rise.

 - The pressurized gas will then go through a series of tubes which will turn it to liquid.

 - The liquid will still be pressurized and will go through the condenser coils until it reaches the expansion joint.

 - As it passes through the joint, it will reduce the pressure and will turn to gas.

 - As the pressure is reduced, the gas also releases heat and will become much cooler.